-PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY
+PRECAUTIONS TO AVOID POSSIBLE EXPOSURE TO EXCESSIVE MICROWAVE ENERGY...

-- (a) Do not attempt to operate this oven with the door open.
-Open door operation can result in harmful exposure to microwave energy.
+- (a) Do not attempt to operate this oven with the door open since open-door operation can result in harmful exposure to microwave energy.
 It is important not to defeat or tamper with the safety interlocks. - (b) Do not place any object between the oven front face and the door or allow soil or cleaner residue to accumulate on sealing surfaces. - (c) Do not operate the oven if it is damaged.
-It is particularly important that the oven door: - (1) closes properly, - (2) is not damaged or bent, - (3) has hinges and latches that are not broken or loosened, - (4) has undamaged door seals and sealing surfaces. - (d) The oven should not be adjusted or repaired by anyone except properly qualified service personnel.
+It is particularly important that the oven door closes properly and that there is no damage to the: - (1) Door (bent), - (2) Hinges and latches (broken or loosened), - (3) Door seals and sealing surfaces. - (d) The oven should not be adjusted or repaired by anyone except properly qualified service personnel.